Do Go On - 536 - FedEx Flight 705

 Far out.

-Oh my God, it would have been flying around
+Oh my God, what has been flying around?

-All the spins in the air while a man is bleeding out from an hour
+All the spins in the air while a man is bleeding out from another.

 Probably poo if I was there.